B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/GameScreen.md

 The map was created using the tool [Tiled](http://www.mapeditor.org/) and exported as a tmx file.
 This file can be loaded using the TmxMapLoader to directly manipulate and render it in game.
-The map itself is stored in the base layer of this map, every single tile being saved with all nececarry information for its depiction.
+The map itself is stored in the base layer of this map, every single tile being saved with all necessary information for its depiction.

 ## Other Layers